telerik/blazor-docs/knowledge-base/dropdowns-readonly-struct-error.md

     IEnumerable<ModelData> myComboData = Enumerable.Range(1, 20).Select(x => new ModelData("item " + x, x));
 }
 ````

-## Error Message
-A typical error would be null reference exception like the one below

->warning NullReferenceException: Object reference not set to an instance of an object.
-Telerik.Blazor.Components.TelerikComboBox<TItem, TValue>.<OnParametersSetAsync>b__70_0(ListDataItem item)

 ## Possible Cause
 The components require a model when binding so it can be instantiated with a parameterless constructor.
 This is a requirement that comes down to the forms validation that they must support and getting the `Default` value and object.
 Structs do not have a parameterless constructor.